pedromlsreis/pedromlsreis/README.md

 __BONUS - Riddle me this!__

-Guess my favorite hobbie and contact me the answer.
+If you like puzzles, guess my favorite hobbie and contact me the answer.
 If it's correct, I'll make your GitHub link appear in the Hall of Fame below.
 Here is a ROTten hint :)

 ```